 Another dealership trick is to wrap up expensive GAP insurance policies into complex finance deals, or combine it with the part-exchange allowance on your trade-in.
 You may not have to sell your old car to the dealer at all, of course – online car-selling comparison sites, such as Jamjar.com are well worth checking out for a better deal.

 Some motor dealers warn customers off taking out GAP insurance online, and in some respects they’re right to do so.
 Whilst all UK providers are regulated by the FCA, a growing number use unrated underwriters, based usually in Gibraltar or Malta; six such insurers have gone bust since 2016 alone with some policyholders left stranded without cover as a result, so we’d recommend steering clear of these.

 We have been providing independent GAP insurance since 2004, and have only ever used A-rated insurers.
-For peace of mind, our 5-star independently rated policies are currently underwritten by a consortium of syndicates at UK-based, A-rated Lloyd’s of London.
+For peace of mind, our 5-star independently rated policies are currently underwritten by Arch Managing Agency Limited at UK-based, A-rated Lloyd’s of London.

 How do our GAP insurance prices compare with those of motor dealers?

 GAP insurance from a specialist broker like ourselves is almost always cheaper – sometimes considerably so.
 Take an Audi dealer’s GAP insurance policy, for example.
 In comparison, our customers have saved an average of £271 by buying from us, whilst the biggest saving we’ve documented was a massive £1,663!
 See below for more: